mathiasverraes/15yearsddd/manuscript/david-west/essay.md

 ## Comes the Dawn

-My first impression, opening Eric Evans’ *Domain Driven Design*, was pleased amazement that someone was actually paying attention and was aware of the underground existence of the Domain.
+My first impression, opening Eric Evans’ *Domain-Driven Design*, was pleased amazement that someone was actually paying attention and was aware of the underground existence of the Domain.

 Martin Fowler’s Introduction and Eric’s own words assert that a robust domain model is essential for the success of any software project.
 They even asserted that there was an entire community within software development that understood the essential value of domain knowledge and domain models.